Tag: Mark Hendrick

 The below Parliamentary question was asked by Mark Hendrick on 2016-03-11.

-To ask the Secretary of State for Work and Pensions, how many Changing Places toilets are provided at his Department’s offices in the North West of England.
+To ask the Secretary of State for Communities and Local Government, how many Changing Places toilets are provided by each local authority in North West England.